Juraj Lupták: Youth and first crimes

 Lupták was brought up in an orphanage, and from an early age liked to spend time in the mountains.
 As a young man, he graduated from a mining school but never worked in this profession.
 When he was 17, he fell into alcoholism; from that moment he had many problems with the law, and he was punished for theft and lewd deeds.
-When he was 36 years old and working as a shepherd, he noticed 20-year-old Elena Adamová in the area of a meadow where he was grazing sheep.
+When he was 36 years old and working as a shepherd, he noticed 20-year-old Elena Abrahámová in the area of a meadow where he was grazing sheep.
 Lupták hit her head with a stone, raped her, and then strangled her.
 The murder took place on 6 May 1978, and the victim's body, which he hid in thick bushes, was found only a year later - in April 1979.
 Shortly after the murder, Lupták was arrested for tax crimes and imprisoned for several years.